 The COVID-19 pandemic has greatly affected the academic community in many ways, including in research productivity.
 Early career faculty, particularly women and underrepresented minorities, have been disproportionately affected (1,2,3,4,5).
 To provide additional support to faculty who have been affected by the pandemic, the university has launched the JHU COVID-19 Research Accelerator Grant program to support humanists, and social and behavioral scientists, as they reinvigorate research programs and complete significant projects put on hold during the pandemic.

 This program is co-funded by the Office of the President and managed by the Office of the Vice Provost for Research.
 We intend to award approximately 50 Research Accelerator Grants through the program.
 Awardees will need to obtain matching financial support from their division (center, institute, department, school) upon selection for a research accelerator grant.
-During the summer 2021 cycle, we awarded 14 accelerator grants.
+To date, 19 accelerator grants have been awarded.

 Applicants can request accelerator grants up to $30,000 over one year (up to $15,000 from the university and $15,000 from the matching partner).
 A single, non-recurring grant is anticipated.
-Funds are to be expended by June 2022 but up to one year, no-cost extensions can be granted.
+Funds are to be used within one year of the award date.
+Please note that this award is for one year with the possibility of a one year no-cost extension.

 Accelerator funds can be used to cover the salary of the faculty member, personnel (including fringe), materials and supplies, and travel.